All Episodes

 It's so rewarding.

-The doctors and the and the researchers and and and the research into the blood cancers is providing valuable research information for other diseases and other forms of cancer.
+And the research into the blood cancers is providing valuable research information for other diseases and other forms of cancer.

-Now we also do open line Friday today, and I just want to go through a little rundown of some of the things that we might have time to get to.
+Now, we also do Open Line Friday today, and I just want to go through a little rundown of some of the things that we might have time to get to.

-Snerdley, look at me here.
+And Chanceworth Osborne Jr. Snerdley, look at me here.

 Look at me for just a second.